 - for disposals on or after 23 June 2010 to 5 April 2011 - £5 million

 - for disposals on or after 6 April 2011 to 10 March 2020 - £10 million

 - for disposals on or after 11 March 2020 - £1 million.

 of gains that can qualify for Business Asset Disposal Relief.
 So, for any qualifying disposal, the amount of relief available depends on:

 - the extent to which gains relate to disposals of business assets (as opposed to investments), and

 - the total amount of relief given on any previous qualifying disposals.

 The changes to the lifetime limit are not retrospective.
-If a person made a qualifying disposal of £3 million in 2009 and Entrepreneurs’ Relief applied to reduce £1 million of those gains then the relief due is not affected by the later increases in the lifetime limit.
+If a person made a qualifying disposal of £3 million in 2009 and Business Asset Disposal Relief applied to reduce £1 million of those gains then the relief due is not affected by the later increases in the lifetime limit.
 If that person made a further qualifying disposal after the limit increased relief would be available within the new limit, taking into account the £1 million already used.
 However, if a further qualifying disposal is made on or after 11 March 2020, no further relief would be due as the person would have already exceeded the £1m lifetime limit applicable to disposals on or after that date.